geoign/FujiShader/README.md

 pip install git+https://github.com/geoign/FujiShader.git
 ```

-The development of QGIS module is in progress.
+The development of a QGIS plugin is in progress.

 ## Shaders
 Note that none of them are compatible to LatLon Grid... yet.